goyal-rohan/goyal-rohan.github.io/index.md

 ## Talks and Achievements:
 Please check my cv downloadable from the sidepane for information.

+## Other Interests:
+I love playing chess and badminton.
+I am also interested in watching all kinds of sports: archery, cricket, figure skating, football (for Americans: soccer) etc. I am love watching movies, reading novels etc. More recently, I have gotten more and more into reading historical and non fictional books but still enjoy the occasional fantasy, fiction, etc. I am also a potterhead :p.

 ## Coursework:
 - **Theoretical Computer Science:**
     * **[Fall 2023]**: Algorithmic Coding Theory 2, Timed Automata, Advanced Algorithms